DiscreteTom/UniStart/README.md

 // CBC: ComposableBehaviour with Context injected. public class WithContext : CBC {
   void Start() {
-    // First, you can use the injected context. var config = this.Get<Config>();
+    // You can use the injected context directly. var config = this.Get<Config>();

-    // Second, this is a ComposableBehaviour, so you can use composable methods like onUpdate. this.onUpdate.AddListener(() => print("WithContext.onUpdate"));
+    // CBC is a ComposableBehaviour, so you can use composable methods like onUpdate. this.onUpdate.AddListener(() => print("WithContext.onUpdate"));
   }
 }